-Other Worlds Austin is one of the premier SciFi film festivals in the USA, with four years running of sold out screenings, over a dozen World and North American Premieres, and filmmakers from all over the world in attendance.
+Other Worlds Austin is one of the premier SciFi film festivals in the USA, with five years running of sold out screenings, over a dozen World and North American Premieres, and filmmakers from all over the world in attendance.
 In 2016 we added Horror to the mix with Under Worlds Austin to great acclaim.
 Screening at Flix Brewhouse, America's only cinema with its own microbrewery, our films play on DCP with 5.1 sound on giant 42+ foot screens, arguably the best in the Austin area.
 Indie at its heart, OWA is firmly committed to championing filmmakers and writers and bringing the best films to the Geek Capital of the World.
 With a diverse and approachable team of programmers, we are building a network of SciFi fans and filmmakers, leading a loyal community, and launching SciFi films into the wider world.

 (Note: If you are looking for the Screenwriting Contest, head to: filmfreeway.com/festival/OtherWorldsAustinSciFiScreenwritingContest)

 But really...why send us your film?
 Well:

 -FILMMAKERS HAVE A BLAST HERE!
 We firmly believe in framing our festival around you - the filmmaker.
 At OWA, you can count on a full theater of genre fans eager to watch your film (and ask you questions after - we hold a Q&A after every screening!)
 Network with other artists at our annual Filmmaker Happy Hour and throughout the fest.